hust-open-atom-club/linux-insides-zh/Interrupts/linux-interrupts-6.md

 Coprocessor exception and SIMD exception
 --------------------------------------------------------------------------------

 The next two exceptions are [x87 FPU](https://en.wikipedia.org/wiki/X87) Floating-Point Error exception or `#MF` and [SIMD](https://en.wikipedia.org/wiki/SIMD) Floating-Point Exception or `#XF`.
 The first exception occurs when the `x87 FPU` has detected floating point error.
-For example divide by zero, numeric overflow and etc. The second exception occurs when the processor has detected [SSE/SSE2/SSE3](https://en.wikipedia.org/wiki/SSE3) `SIMD` floating-point exception.
+For example divide by zero, numeric overflow, etc. The second exception occurs when the processor has detected [SSE/SSE2/SSE3](https://en.wikipedia.org/wiki/SSE3) `SIMD` floating-point exception.
 It can be the same as for the `x87 FPU`.
 The handlers for these exceptions are `do_coprocessor_error` and `do_simd_coprocessor_error` are defined in the [arch/x86/kernel/traps.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/kernel/traps.c) and very similar on each other.
 They both make a call of the `math_error` function from the same source code file but pass different vector number.
 The `do_coprocessor_error` passes `X86_TRAP_MF` vector number to the `math_error`:

 ```C
 dotraplinkage void do_coprocessor_error(struct pt_regs *regs, long error_code)